Do people go through life on a predetermined path, like a straight line?

 Dr. Hutchins explained to my parents what the dye was for.
 The parts that glowed in the scans were ruptures in blood vessels.

-"Seeing as how fast it's progressing," Dr. Hutchins said as she kept her index finger on the computer screen and traced the bright spots of the scan.
+"Seeing as how fast it's progressing," she went on, keeping her index finger on the computer screen and traced the bright spots of the scan.
 "Surgery will be the best option for Roland.
 Let me get some paperwork for you and we can set a date."

 Right before she left, Dr. Hutchins explained that I might not be able to drive anymore if I did; possibly never again.